 Plymouth requires students to take the test as it is part of the admission criteria.
 Australia had first pioneered the test and it was used by four medical schools that offered graduate entry programs in 1996.
-The main goal of the gamsat exam is to help assist in the selection criteria of the students that apply to study medicine for the fast track graduate entry program.
+The main goal of the GAMSAT section 2 is to help assist in the selection criteria of the students that apply to study medicine for the fast track graduate entry program.

 Problem Based Learning and Standardized Testing